IBM/BlockchainPublicRegulationFabric-Food/README.md

 }
 ```

-After executing the transaction successfully, `productListing` will be created in `ProductListingContract` registry.
+After executing the transaction successfully, a `productListing` will be created in `ProductListingContract` registry.

 ![Product Listing](images/productListing.png)